romerogroup/pyprocar/docs/_sources/bands.rst.txt

 1. Plain band structure
 =======================

 This is the most basic type of band structure.
 No projection information is contained here.
 In order to use the plain mode one sets ``mode=`plain'``. ``elimit`` sets the energy window limits. ``outcar`` specifies the **OUTCAR** file.
 For Abinit calculations, ``abinit_output`` is used instead. ``color`` lets the user use any color available in the matplotlib package.
 If an output file is not present one can set ``fermi`` manually.
 One may save the plot using the ``savefig`` tag, for example, ``savefig='figure.png'`` with a desired image file format.
 This applies to all other band structure plotting functions in PyProcar as well.
-For Elk, setting file='PROCAR' and outcar='OUTCAR' is not necessary since the ElkParser() will take care of all that.
+For Elk, setting file='PROCAR' and outcar='OUTCAR' is not necessary since the ElkParser() parses the equivalent Elk output files as long as PyProcar is run in the directory the Elk calculation was performed in.

 Usage::